Premise Stress Test — NuRenN Clarity Tools

 Stuart Hall — Encoding/Decoding

 On how cultural messages are encoded with dominant ideological assumptions and how critical readers can decode rather than simply receive them.
-Foundation for the Deepfake Transmission mechanism in the PST.

 Sovereignty, Liberation & Black Intellectual Tradition